Exclamation mark: Comics

 This Action Comics cover from 1959 ends every sentence with an exclamation point or question mark.
 Often, few or no periods would be used in the entire book.

 Some comic books, especially superhero comics of the mid-20th century, routinely use the exclamation point instead of the period, which means the character has just realized something; unlike when the question mark appears instead, which means the character is confused, surprised or they do not know what is happening.
 This tends to lead to exaggerated speech, in line with the other hyperboles common in comic books.
 A portion of the motivation, however, was simply that a period might disappear in the printing process used at the time, whereas an exclamation point would likely remain recognizable even if there was a printing glitch.
 For a short period, Stan Lee, as editor-in-chief of Marvel Comics, attempted to curb their overuse by a short-lived ban on exclamation marks altogether, which led to an inadvertent lack of ending punctuation in many sentences.

 Comic book writer Elliot S!
 Maggin once accidentally signed his name with an exclamation due to the habit of using them when writing comic scripts; it became his professional name from then on.
-Similarly, comic artist Scott Shaw! has used the exclamation point after his name throughout his career.
+Similarly, comic artist Scott Shaw has used the exclamation point after his name throughout his career.

 In comic books and comics in general, a large exclamation point is often used near or over a character's head to indicate surprise.
 A question mark can similarly be used to indicate confusion.

 Chess

-In chess notation, "!" denotes a good move, "!!" denotes an excellent move, "?!" denotes a dubious move, and "!?" denotes an interesting, risky move.
-In some chess variants, such as large-board Shogi variants, "!" is used to record pieces captured by stationary feeding or burning.
+In chess annotation, "!" denotes a good move, "!!" denotes an excellent move, "?!" denotes a dubious move, and "!?" denotes an interesting, risky move. ('Annotation' here refers to post-match commentary use).
+Standard chess notation used to record game moves does not use the exclamation mark.
+In some chess variants, such as large-board Shogi variants, "!" is used to record pieces captured by stationary feeding or burning.)